mikesmith1370/epics-mrf/docs/installing.md

 natively recognize that the PV represents a string and that the format in which Autosave stores the data differs from the one used for the `stringout` and `lso` records.
 This means that you will have to manually edit Autosave save files when switching between `waveform` and one of the other record types.

-Another downside is that the CSS / BOY panels, that ship with this device support, will not work when using the `waveform` record type.
-The panels have to be adjusted first (so that they reference the record’s `VAL` field instead of `VAL$`).
+The CSS / BOY panels distributed with this device support will not work natively with this record type and have to be adjusted.
+This can be done either by setting the `mrf_description_pv_suffix` macro to `.VAL {"longString":true}` when opening the main panel or by editing the main panel files (for each of the supported device types) and changing the default value of this macro accordingly.